Byronxy/Byronxy/README.md

 I’m Yi Xiong (Byron), a fan of R, bioinformatics and data visualization.
-Currently, I’m a MD student in Xiangya School of Medicine (Central South University) (China).
-Currently I’m working on studying cancer genomics, especially **Neuro-oncology**
+Currently, I’m a MD student in Xiangya School of Medicine (Central South University) (China), a visiting researcher in Sickkids Hospital (University of Toronto).
+I’m working on studying cancer genomics, especially **Neuro-oncology**

 #### Contribution to open-source R community and cancer bioinformatics: